 Longevity based on years of local experience in a specific sport shall be credited as follows and added to the coaching/advising pay schedule (Please note: longevity shall be credited only for local years of experience in a similar activity regardless of level.
 Should a position's pay be split, no longevity shall be granted to either employee).
+Longevity shall only apply those coaches who are part of the teaching staff.
 Longevity increases are awarded at 5, 9, 14 and 19 years, due to the first year at 0 years of experience.
 Longevity pay amounts are \$314.60 per each level.